 Then I layered in what I love.
 In small spaces I sometimes love layers.
 In many ways stylistic layering forgives the sins in a space.
 Layering the van floor with fur rugs, soft pillows and low ottomans for lounging created a jewelbox retreat.
 I chose a large scale organic wall paper instead of art, which served as a dramatic and fun backdrop.
 Mixing in gold elements with the chrome creates warmth.

 Mixing the high with low.
 High/low design can be so much fun, because it can mean many different things.
 High style/low budget.
 Higher priced pieces mixed with budget finds.
 The best spaces incorporate all of these ideas.
 The wallpaper was definitely a splurge, but instead of art, it was a great spend.
 Many of the pieces I incorporated are vintage that I found on Chairish, all at reasonable prices.
-The pillows and end tables are from 7 on Locust, a lifestyle boutique that also houses my studio, and are a bit of a spend, but in small amounts, elevate the look and feel of the design.
+The pillows and end tables are from 7 on Locust, a lifestyle boutique in Mill Valley, CA that also houses my studio, are a bit of a spend, but in small amounts, elevate the look and feel of the design.
 The chandelier is vintage by Paul Secon, acrylic and fishing line, proving that great style can be found in humble materials with a little inspiration.

 Instant gratification with items that are worth the wait.
 Pulling a room together all at once can leave it feeling contrived.
 Good design allows space for things to evolve over time.
 Choosing pieces that transform the space into something comfortable and beautifully functional first, and then adding pieces that delight or have soul and meaning later, creates depth and tells the story of the people who live there.
 When imagining the space, pieces like the accent accessories and accent lighting would naturally evolve over time with the trends.

 Enjoy my style?
 Pop over to my Designer profile and let me help you with your design project!